Concord (entertainment company): Concord (2019–26)

 On July 1, 2023, Bob Valentine (previously the chief financial officer) replaced Scott Pascucci as CEO, and Pascucci was appointed to the board of directors.

 On August 11, 2023, Concord, (Note: The legal entity involved is Concord Bicycle Assets LLC.) together with its distributor Universal Music Group and Sony Music, the two music industry giants, sued the Internet Archive over its Great 78 Project for $621 million in damages from alleged copyright infringement.
 The charge was filed before the United States District Court for the Southern District of New York on the date of its final ruling in the Hachette v.
 Internet Archive case.

 In September 2023, it was announced Concord had acquired the music publishing catalog of the New York, Nashville, and London-based music publisher, Mojo Music & Media.
 The catalog includes works of bands such as REO Speedwagon, Kiss, and Cheap Trick.

 Additionally in September 2023, Concord (Note: The legal entity involved was a British subsidiary of Concord, Concord Cadence Limited.) made an offer to acquire the entirety of Round Hill Music Royalty Fund (RHM) – the UK-listed fund operated by Round Hill Music.
 In October 2023, the RHM shareholders approved the acquisition, with over 99% of shareholders supporting the deal.
 With this transaction, Concord exceeded the $2 billion mark in its spending "across recorded music, music publishing and theatricals" since the 2015 merger.

+In 2024, Concord agreed to acquire the Hipgnosis Songs Fund, a music catalog investment company for approximately $1.4 billion.
+Concord was later outbid by the investment firm Blackstone, which acquired Hipgnosis for $1.6 billion.

 On March 24, 2025, Concord acquired Stem Distribution, which provides personalized distribution, digital strategy, data-driven insights, playlisting, and more for independent artists and labels.
-Stem will continue to be operated as a separate division within Concord Label Group.
+Stem would continue to be operated as a separate division within Concord Label Group.

+In April 2026, Concord announced that the company would merge with BMG.
+The company's publishing division would be called BMG Publishing and its recorded music division would be called Concord Records.
+The global headquarters for the combined company would be in Nashville, and Bob Valentine, CEO of Concord at the time, would be the designated CEO of BMG.
+The new firm was scheduled to operate under the BMG name, with Bertelsmann owning a 67% stake in the new company, with the remainder owned by Great Mountain Partners.
+The merger was approved by the German Federal Cartel Office on June 12, 2026, and the US competition authorities on June 17, 2026, and the merger was completed on September 1, 2026.